aws-samples/aws-secure-environment-accelerator/README.md

 ## Release Process

 1. Ensure `master` is in a suitable state
-2. Create a version branch with [SemVer](https://semver.org/) semantics and a `branch` suffix: e.g. `v1.0.5-branch`
+2. Create a version branch with [SemVer](https://semver.org/) semantics and a `release/` prefix: e.g. `release/v1.0.5`

 - **Important:** Certain git operations are ambiguous if tags and branches have the same name.
-Using the `branch` suffix reserves the actual version name for the tag itself.
+Using the `release/` prefix reserves the actual version name for the tag itself.

 3. Push that branch to GitHub (if created locally)
 4. The release workflow will run, and create a **draft** release if successful with all commits since the last tagged release.